On tested Bousfield-Friedlander localizations: An application to functor calculus

 \section{An application to functor calculus}

-Functor calculi are a family of homotopy theoretic abstractions of differential calculus.
-They have had wide ranging applications throughout mathematics including applications of Goodwillie calculus~\cite{GoodCalcI, GoodCalcII, GoodCalcIII} to algebraic $K$-theory~\cite{McCarthy} and applications of Weiss calculus to study problems of geometric origin~\cite{KrannichRandal-Williams, Hu}.
-To a functor $F$, a calculus assigns a sequence of functors approximating $F$

-in a way analogous to the Taylor series for a function.
+Recall from the introduction that to a functor $F$, a functor calculus assigns a tower of functors approximating $F$ in a way analogous to the Taylor series for a function.
 The functor $P_nF$ is the \emph{universal degree $n$} functor under $F$, where the definition of degree $n$ is dependent on the choice of calculus.
 We will always assume that $P_nF$ is fibrant, since this can be arranged~\cite{BBGJS2}.
-Throughout this section we will assume the existence of such a calculus and a corresponding degree $n$ model structure for comes to us as a tested Bousfield--Friedlander localization.
+Throughout this section we will assume the existence of such a calculus and a corresponding degree $n$ model structure which comes to us as a tested Bousfield--Friedlander localization.
+In all examples this Bousfield--Friedlander localization is with respect to the universal degree $n$ approximation $P_n$.

 The Bousfield--Friedlander localization of a suitable model structure on a category of functors yields a model structure in which the fibrant objects are precisely the degree $n$ functors.
 This approach has seen success in Goodwillie calculus by Biedermann, Chorny, and R\"ondigs~\cite{BiedermannChornyRondigs, BiedermannRondigs} and in Weiss calculus by Barnes and Oman~\cite{BarnesOman}.
-The seminal work of Bandklayder, Bergner, Griffiths, Johnson and Santhanam~\cite{BBGJS2} shows that the Bousfield--Friedlander localization in Goodwillie calculus is tested, and extends the theory to construct a degree $n$ model structure for the discrete calculus of Bauer Johnson and McCarthy~\cite{BauerJohnsonMcCarthy} as a tested Bousfield--Friedlander localization.
+The seminal work of Bandklayder, Bergner, Griffiths, Johnson and Santhanam~\cite{BBGJS2} shows that the Bousfield--Friedlander localization in Goodwillie calculus is tested, and extends the theory to construct a degree $n$ model structure for the discrete calculus of Bauer, Johnson, and McCarthy~\cite{BauerJohnsonMcCarthy} as a tested Bousfield--Friedlander localization.
 In~\cref{sec: Weiss calc} we show that the corresponding localization in Weiss calculus is also tested.
 We summarise these results here.

-\begin{lem} Under suitable hypotheses, the $n$-excisive model structure for Goodwillie calculus and the degree $n$ model structure for discrete calculus are both tested Bousfield--Friedlander localizations of $\Fun(\es{C}, \es{D})$ which are in addition left Bousfield localizations. \end{lem} \begin{proof} The model structures are tested Bousfield--Friedlander localizations by~\cite[Proposition 9.2]{BBGJS2} and~\cite[Lemma 10.3]{BBGJS2}, respectively, from which the reader may read off the required hypotheses.
-The result follows from~\cref{cor: cof gen} if $\es{D}$ is additionally left proper and cellular (resp. combinatorial). \end{proof}